-13. I previously received a small EAGER award from NSF.
+12. I previously received a small EAGER award from NSF.
 Am I eligible?
-OR

-I previously received an award from NSF as the PI on a non-lead proposal in a collaborative project.
+OR I previously received an award from NSF as the PI on a non-lead proposal in a collaborative project.
 Am I eligible?

-No, to be eligible, you must not have received any other grants in the PI role from any agency, with certain exceptions as specified in the solicitation.
+No. To be eligible, you must not have received any other grants in the PI role from any Federal agency, with certain exceptions as specified in the solicitation.
 On a collaborative proposal to NSF, the lead person from each institution is a PI, even if not from the lead institution.

-To be eligible, you must not have received any other grants (including research contracts) in the PI role from any agency, with certain exceptions as specified in the solicitation.
+To be eligible, you must not have received any other grants (including research contracts) in the PI role from any Federal department, agency, or institution (such as NIH, DOE, DoD, etc.), with certain exceptions as specified in the solicitation.